ishrak-enosis/Sample/README.md

 ```shell
 npm install
 ```
-After all dependicies are installed deploy the web-app using
+After all dependicies are installed, deploy the web-app using
 ```shell
 npm start
 ```